luminixinc/PulsarForSalesforceJSExamples/README.md

 ### Third Party Tooling

-Now because you are now serving file(s) to Pulsar locally from your development machine, you can use all your favorite HTML/JS tools (Visual Studio Code, Edge DevTools, Chromium developer tools, etc) to edit and actually debug your code live running in Pulsar.
+Now because you are serving file(s) to Pulsar locally from your development machine, you can use all your favorite HTML/JS tools (Visual Studio Code, Edge DevTools, Chromium developer tools, etc) to edit and actually debug your code live running in Pulsar.

 Extra Resources
 ---------------